New Title IX Regulations Became

 - Option for informal resolution (except for allegations of sexual harassment by a teacher toward a student).

-Sanghavi Law Office can assist with the critical steps schools will need to take to prepare for the 2020 Title IX regulations, and to implement new policies and procedures in compliance with the new regulations:
+Sanghavi Law Office can assist with the critical steps schools take to implement policies and procedures in compliance with the new regulations:

 - Policy and Procedures Review: Significant changes have been made regarding schools’ responsibilities under Title IX.
 Sanghavi Law Office can assist schools by reviewing and updating current policies and procedures to comply with the new Title IX regulations.

-- Investigative and Decision-making Assistance: Sanghavi Law Office can assist schools with various roles outlined under the new Title IX regulations by: 1) conducting investigations of formal complaints; 2) acting as the decision-maker at Title IX live hearings, including preparing written determination reports; and 3) reviewing and evaluating appeals.
+- Investigative and Hearing Assistance: Attorneys at Sanghavi Law Office can assist schools with various roles outlined under the new Title IX regulations by: 1) conducting investigations of formal complaints; 2) acting as decision-makers at Title IX hearings, including preparing written determination reports; 3) serving as party advisors; and 4) reviewing and evaluating appeals.

 - Informal Resolutions: The new regulations allow schools to offer the option of informal resolutions of Title IX complaints.
 Sanghavi Law Office can assist with the informal resolution process by providing mediation.